Fault Tolerance by Construction: Examples: Fault-Tolerant Circuit Synthesis and Optimisation

 The first step of our synthesis procedure is to translate the idealised description of the desired map into a fault-equivalent ZX diagram.
-By \autoref{prop:fault-free}, the map from \autoref{fig:mappings} is already fault-equivalent as any edge flip on the ZX diagram exactly corresponds to a flip on the data qubits.
+By \autoref{prop:fault-free}, the map from \autoref{fig:mappings} is already fault-equivalent, as any edge flip on the ZX diagram exactly corresponds to a flip on the data qubits.
 Then, once considering ZX diagrams under edge-flip noise, in the second step, we can use fault-equivalent rewrites to manipulate the diagram.
 Using a sequence of rewrites from the previous section, we get a new ZX diagram that looks like a quantum circuit.
-The final ZX diagram introduces a measurement parameter.
-For this proof to work, we post-select this measurement to be zero.
-However, we can observe that the measurement closes a detecting region and is therefore predetermined.
-Thus, the diagram remains total, meaning that in the fault-free case, we will never have to post-select.
-In practice, if this condition is ever violated, we know this must be due to a fault and can therefore be taken care of separately.
-But then, for the final, circuit extraction step, we can observe that the circuit is built out of the component from \autoref{prop:CNOT-plus-measurement} and \autoref{prop:CNOT-plus-state}.
+To extract the final circuit, we can observe that the circuit is built out of the component from \autoref{prop:CNOT-plus-measurement} and \autoref{prop:CNOT-plus-state}.
 We mark the respective fault-equivalent components in the ZX diagram and the quantum circuit using dotted boxes.
 Therefore, by the compositionality of fault equivalence (\autoref{prop:fault-equivalence-compositionality}), we know that the ZX diagram is fault-equivalent to the final circuit. \end{proof}

 Thus, we have found a (well-known) implementation of the cat state on four qubits.
 We can read the circuit as instantiating a flag qubit which gets entangled with the first qubit before preparing the cat state using the non-fault-tolerant method, previously described in \autoref{sec:zx-rewrites}.
 By then entangling the flag with the last qubit before measuring it out, the flag catches the faults that would otherwise propagate badly.